ucsbscale/preserviaPulse/code/README.md

 The script section 6 stacks climate and terrain layers
 * Load slope, aspect, flow accumulation, distance to coast, solar, and climate layers
-* Clips and resamples all layers to match a common raster template provided by Lei to standardizes projection (EPSG:2229), extent, and resolution
+* Clips and resamples all layers to match a common raster template provided by Lei to standardize projection (EPSG:2229), extent, and resolution
 * Stacks layers for both current (1980–2010) and future climate scenarios (2040–2070)
 * Saves outputs in organized folders under SDM_EnvLayers/Stack_Env/

-### Model
+### Models and evaluation
 #### Input data:
 * OSpecies occurrence points
 * Species pseudo-absence points